sonic-net/SONiC/doc/storagemond/storagemond-hld.md

      - In an unplanned `stormond` crash scenario, they do NOT add the initial RW values with the newly parsed values.
      - These values are then returned to the caller to be written to `STATE_DB`.

+#### **2.4.4 Accounting for reboots and unintended powercycles**

+The reset of values in `/proc/diskstats` upon device reboot or power cycle presents a challenge for maintaining long-term data integrity.
+To mitigate this challenge, we propose the following design considerations:

+1. Introduction of a bind-mounted directory within the pmon container at `/usr/share/storagemon/` which maps to `/host/pmon/storagemon/` on the host:
+    - This directory hosts a file named `fsio-rw-stats.json`, where the latest filesystem Reads/Writes values are saved.
+    - This file would be read by the daemon on initialization after a planned reboot of the system, or in a graceful `stormond` restart scenario.

+2. Implementation of a script, tentatively named `fsio-rw-sync`, to be invoked by SONiC's reboot utility:
+    - This script would be called by the reboot script and would be responsible for parsing and storing the **most recent** FS IO reads and writes from the `fs-rw-stats.json` file.
+    - These values would be stored in the `/host/pmon/storagemon/fsio-rw-stats.json` file.

+3. A service provisionally named `fsio-sync.service` to enhance resilience against unintentional powerloss.

+    - This service would call a script that would independently execute the `fsio-rw-sync` script at predefined intervals.
+This interval can be configured via the `STORAGEMOND_CONFIG` table within the `CONFIG_DB`.

+    - The script is designed to log the most recent successful synchronization timestamp.
+This data will be recorded in a newly established table, provisionally titled `FSSTATS_SYNC`, which will reside within the `STATE_DB`.

+**Daemon Restart / Reboot / Unintended Powercycle Scenario Behaviors**

+1. **`stormond` or `pmon` graceful restart and crash scenario**

+    - In both scenarios, as the host does not undergo a reboot, the file system read/write counters within the `/proc/diskstats` file remain unaltered.
+    - Parsing the `fs-rw-stats.json` file reveals that the read and write metrics from this file are consistently equal to or less than those extracted - from `/proc/diskstats`.
+    - This conclusively demonstrates that the device has not experienced a reboot.
+    - Consequently, upon a restart of stormond, operations resume as per standard protocols.

+2. **Planned cold, fast, and warm reboot scenario**
+    - Prior to invoking an OS-level reboot, the latest FSIO Read and Write metrics are captured from the `/proc/diskstats` file and stored into the `fsio-rw-stats.json` by executing the `fsio-rw-sync` script from the respective reboot script (cold, fast, or warm).
+    - Post-reboot, the read/write metrics as parsed from the `fsio-rw-stats.json` file will exceed the current values in `/proc/diskstats`.
+    - Under these conditions, the RW values from `fsio-rw-stats.json` are treated as baseline metrics, and subsequent RW values from `/proc/diskstats` are added to this baseline before database insertion.

+3. **System unintended powercycle scenario**
+    - This scenario results in a reset of the read/write counts within the `/proc/diskstats` file.
+    - Additionally, there is typically no opportunity to record the latest RW counts into the `fsio-rw-stats.json` file.
+    - Hence, this is the sole scenario where a discrepancy might arise between the documented FSIO RW counts and the actual RW counts.
+    - This potential discrepancy is acknowledged and accepted within the system's operational parameters.

 #### **2.4.4 storagemond Class Diagram**